clojure-goes-fast/clj-memory-meter/README.md

 ## Usage

-**JDK9+:** you must start the JVM with option `-Djdk.attach.allowAttachSelf`, otherwise the agent will not be able to dynamically attach to the running process.
+**JDK11+:** you must start your application with JVM option `-Djdk.attach.allowAttachSelf`, otherwise the profiling agent will not be able to dynamically attach to the running process.
 For Leiningen, add `:jvm-opts ["-Djdk.attach.allowAttachSelf"]` to `project.clj`.
-For Boot, start the process with environment variable `BOOT_JVM_OPTIONS="-Djdk.attach.allowAttachSelf"`.
+For tools.deps, add the same `:jvm-opts` to `deps.edn` or write `-J-Djdk.attach.allowAttachSelf` explicitly in your REPL command.

 Add `com.clojure-goes-fast/clj-memory-meter` to your dependencies: